couchbaselabs/docs-ng/content/couchbase-manual-2.2/administration-tasks.markdown

    reduce CPU usage at destination clusters during replication.

    You can configure XDCR to operate via the new XMEM mode, which is the default or use CAPI mode.
-To do so, you use Couchbase Web Console or the REST-API and change the setting for `xdcr_replication_mode`, see [Changing Internal XDCR Settings](#couchbase-admin-restapi-xdcr-change-settings).
+To do so, you use Couchbase Web Console or the REST API and change the setting for `xdcr_replication_mode`, see [Changing Internal XDCR Settings](#couchbase-admin-restapi-xdcr-change-settings).